 If you are paying for your own care, you can choose which care home to live in.

-If the local authority is paying some or all of your costs, you still have the right to choose your care home, although this is subject to certain conditions.
-This also applies to people who will fund their own residential care to start with, but may need local authority assistance with the fees later.
+If the local Health and Social Care Trust is paying some or all of your costs, you still have the right to choose your care home, although this is subject to certain conditions.
+This also applies to people who will fund their own residential care to start with, but may need the local Health and Social Care Trust assistance with the fees later.

-If you prefer a particular care home, the local authority must try to arrange accommodation in that home, as long as the following criteria are met:
+If you prefer a particular care home, the local Health and Social Care Trust must try to arrange accommodation in that home, as long as the following criteria are met:

 - the home chosen is suitable to meet your assessed needs

-- it doesn’t cost more than the local authority would expect for this type of accommodation
+- it doesn’t cost more than the local Health and Social Care Trust would expect for this type of accommodation

-- the provider is willing to enter into a contract on the local authority’s usual terms
+- the provider is willing to enter into a contract on the Health and Social Care Trust usual terms

 - the care home is within the UK.

-What if I prefer a more expensive care home than the local authority will pay for?
+What if I prefer a more expensive care home than the local Health and Social Care Trust will pay for?

-If you'd prefer to live in a care home that costs more than the Health Trust would usually expect to pay, it can arrange this, provided that someone else is willing to meet the difference in cost.
+If you'd prefer to live in a care home that costs more than the local Health and Social Care Trust would usually expect to pay, it can arrange this, provided that someone else is willing to meet the difference in cost.

 This is usually known as a third-party top-up.